Predicting LLM Reasoning Performance with Small Proxy Model: Additional Experimental Results

 \section{Additional Experimental Results}

+Refer to Fig. \ref{fig:curve_fit} and \ref{fig:curve_fit_1} for extended curve fitting visualization examples.
 Refer to Tab. \ref{tab:olmo_1b_13b_pre_to_post} for all 1B $\rightarrow$ 13B (Pre-to-Post) benchmark results.
 MMLU Pro (STEM) and HumanEval are not included as they do not have a designated SFT set.
 Refer to Tab. \ref{tab:olmo_1b_32b_pre_to_pre} for all 1B $\rightarrow$ 32B (Pre-to-Pre) benchmark results.
 Refer to Fig. \ref{fig:kendall} for Kendall Tau results.